DFE-Digital/dfe-analytics/README.md

 ### Entity Table Check Job

-If you have *Sidekiq* and *Sidekiq-Cron* installed, you might want to enable the *Entity Table Check Job* to verify that the latest version of an entity table in Big Query matches the database.
-Ideally the job would be scheduled to run every night.
+If you are using a background processing tool or scheduler (such as Sidekiq, Sidekiq-Cron, Resque, Delayed Job or other alternatives), you may want to configure the Entity Table Check Job.
+This job is designed to ensure the latest version of an entity table in BigQuery is in sync with the database.
+It is advisable to schedule this job to run on a nightly basis for consistent data verification.

 To enable the Entity Table Check Job, update the configuration option in `config/initializers/dfe_analytics.rb`: